ASK THE RIGHT QUESTIONS

 I’ve participated in multiple design sprints modeled around the Google Ventures idea of trying to solve a problem with a structured approach over a period of five days.

-I won’t outline the entire process here, but it is a very effective framework when trying to ramp up quickly.
-The five stages (one for each day) are
+I won’t get into the details here, but it is a very effective framework when trying to ramp up quickly.
+The five stages (one for each day) are -

 This five day structure is especially useful when a problem is complex and amorphous in nature.
 We have had great results on our team using this model and I would highly recommend it.
 The issue however, is the five day time frame.
 A lot of the designers do not have that kind of bandwidth with looming deadlines and deliverables.